rpa-dev/rpa-website/src/pages/programs/index.md

       heading: 4 Year Olds
       text: >
-        Fours classes start at 9:15am and end at 1pm on T/W/Th and includes lunch.
+        Fours classes start at 9:15am and end at 1pm on T/W/Th and includes lunch if the Extended Day Option is chosen.
 On Monday, class ends at 12 noon. ;;Four days a week (M/T/W/Th)

+        If your child is NOT participating in the Extended Day Program, their schedule is Monday-Thursday from 9:15 am to 12 pm.

+        NOTE: There is an additional fee to be part of the Fours Classroom Extended Day Program!
 main:
   heading: Policy
   description: >